 Additional subjective feedback is collected from candidates as to the quality of their training and development experiences.
-The results are submitted to the REGS committee on a regular basis.
+A form is provided in Appendix O. The results are submitted to the REGS Committee on a regular basis.

-18. Assessment of Competence
+4.3 Assessment of Competence